akumpf/wordist/README.md

 ### wordist.getRhymes(rhymeKey, callback)

+Each definition also returns a set of rhymeKeys (`r`, which is a text representation of the phonemes from the last strong vowel sound in the word) for each pronunciation of the word.
+You can then use a rhymeKey to get all rhymes for words ending with those same phonemes.

-Get all rhymes for a phoneme rhyme key (returned for most words when you get a definition).
-The returned array includes both the rhyming words (`r`) and their relative findability in the dictionary (`f`) since it can be useful when bubbling up relevant suggestions to a user.
+The returned array includes both the rhyming words (`w`) and their relative findability in the dictionary (`f`) since findability can be a useful metric when bubbling up relevant suggestions to a user.

 ```
-// get words that rhyme with the common pronunciation of the word "apple" (which is specified with a rhyme key of "ae1-p-ah0-l", as found when fetching the definition).
+// get words that rhyme with the common pronunciation of the word "bubble" (which is specified with a rhyme key of "ah1-b-ah0-l", as found when fetching the definition).
-wordist.getRhymes("ae1-p-ah0-l", function exampleDefHandler(err, rhymeKey, rhymingWords){
+wordist.getRhymes("ah1-b-ah0-l", function exampleRhymeHandler(err, rhymeKey, rhymingWords){
   if(err)   return console.warn(err);
   if(!rhymeKey) return console.warn("Unexpected result?", rhymeKey, rhymingWords);
   if(!rhymingWords) return console.log("No rhymes for: "+rhymeKey);
   // --
   console.log(rhymeKey, rhymingWords);
 });
-// ae1-p-ah0-l
+// ah1-b-ah0-l
-(16) [
+(8) [
-  0: {w: "apple",     f: 158}
+  0: {w: "double",   f: 306}
-  1: {w: "chapel",    f: 23}
+  1: {w: "trouble",  f: 104}
-  2: {w: "grapple",   f: 10}
+  2: {w: "bubble",   f: 47}
-  3: {w: "appel",     f: 0}
+  3: {w: "stubble",  f: 12}
-  4: {w: "appell",    f: 0}
+  4: {w: "rubble",   f: 6}
-  5: {w: "cappel",    f: 0}
+  5: {w: "redouble", f: 2}
-  6: {w: "chappel",   f: 0}
+  6: {w: "hubbell",  f: 0}
-  7: {w: "chappell",  f: 0}
+  7: {w: "hubble",   f: 0}
-  8: {w: "chapple",   f: 0}
-  9: {w: "happel",    f: 0}
- 10: {w: "kappel",    f: 0}
- 11: {w: "mapel",     f: 0}
- 12: {w: "schappell", f: 0}
- 13: {w: "shappell",  f: 0}
- 14: {w: "snapple",   f: 0}
- 15: {w: "stapel",    f: 0}
 ]
 ```